sykdan/puzzle_prism/README.en.md

-# the Puzzle Prism
+# Puzzle Prism
-... is a VR Puzzle game made with Godot 4 (4.2).
+is a VR game made in the Godot game engine (version 4.2).
 This project is part of my [exam of Maturity](https://en.wikipedia.org/wiki/Matura).
 See the `latex` branch for the accompanying thesis (in Czech).

 ## Building
-Use the Godot Editor to build the game.
-Only Windows, Android-based VR headsets and WebXR are known to work at this time.
-The Android version requires that the corresponding XR plugins be installed, for which you'll also need Gradle.
+To build the game, use the Godot Engine editor only.
+The game has been tested and works on:
+Hra byla testována a funguje na:
+- Windows using Oculus (Rift and Quest) or SteamVR (all others)
+- Android-based headsets (e.g. Quest)
+- Some Chromium browsers using WebXR
+To build for android you'll need tbe Android SDK and Java 17.
+Consult Godot documentation for setup instructions.